Duration: MRes and PhD full time 4 years

 The centre focusses on the core areas of molecules, materials and processes to find practical ways of reducing environmental impact, developing cleaner energy sources, reducing reliance on rare elements and much more.

 At a glance

 To find out more about opportunities for postgraduate research, please visit the CSCT CDT.

 The CDT provides a dynamic, multidisciplinary research and training environment in the area of chemical sustainability.

 All CDT students will receive foundation training to supplement their undergraduate knowledge, as well as training in sustainable chemical technologies (SCT) and transferable skills.
-All will conduct high quality and challenging research within an SCT theme directed jointly by supervisors from Chemistry and Chemical Engineering.
+All will conduct high quality and challenging research within an SCT theme directed jointly by supervisors from different departments.

 Our doctoral programme is a four-year course, with the first year focusing on preparing for your main research in the remaining three.

 At the end of the first year, you will graduate with an MRes in Sustainable Chemical Technologies, providing evidence to future employers of your strong research and transferrable skills.

 You will receive training and development opportunities in technical and research skills, as well as the wider commercial and societal aspects of sustainability, including environmental management and public engagement.